typesupply/opentype-cookbook/readme.md

 ## White Space

 In some syntaxes the amount of white space is important.
 This is not the case in .fea.
-You can use spaces, tabs and line breaks as much as you like.
+You can use spaces, tabs and line breaks as much and in any combination as you like.

 ## Special Characters